cleverlight/lightenna/_posts/blog/2019-08-17-create-a-puppetmaster-using-puppet-masterless.md

 ---
 layout: single
 title: Create a Puppetmaster using Puppet masterless
-description: A simple exercise in bootstrapping the most complex config-managed server in the estate: the Puppetmaster.
+description: A simple exercise in bootstrapping the most complex config-managed server in the estate, the Puppetmaster.
 tags: tech devops puppet
 toc: true
 header: